Floyd Landis

 Floyd Landis (born October 14, 1975) is an American former professional road racing cyclist.
-He finished first at the 2006 Tour de France, and would have been the third non-European winner in the event's history, but was disqualified after testing positive for performance-enhancing drugs.
+At the 2006 Tour de France, he would have been the third non-European winner in the event's history, but was disqualified after testing positive for performance-enhancing drugs.
 The competition was ultimately won by Óscar Pereiro.

 Landis was an all-around rider, with special skills in climbing, time-trialing, and descending.
 He turned professional in 1999 with the Mercury Cycling Team, joined the U.S. Postal Service team in 2002, and moved to the Phonak Hearing Systems team in 2005.
-In January 2010, a French judge issued a national arrest warrant for Landis on computer hacking charges related to the 2006 doping allegations.
+In January 2010, a French judge issued a national arrest warrant for Landis on computer hacking charges related to the 2006 Tour de France, stage 17 doping allegations.

-Until 2010, Landis maintained his innocence and mounted a defense.
+In 2010 Landis maintained his innocence and mounted a defense.
 Although his legal team documented inconsistencies in the handling and evaluation of his urine samples, the disqualification was upheld.
 He was suspended from professional competition through January 30, 2009, following an arbitration panel's 2-to-1 ruling on September 20, 2007.
 He appealed the result of the arbitration hearing to the Court of Arbitration for Sport, which subsequently upheld the panel's ruling.
 In January 2011, he was unable to find a new team, which effectively ended his professional career.
 On May 20, 2010, after almost four years of contesting the allegations, Landis admitted to doping, and revealed that Lance Armstrong and many other top riders who rode on his team doped as well.

 Early life and education

-Floyd Landis is the second child and oldest son of Paul and Arlene Landis.
-His childhood home is in the village of Farmersville, in West Earl Township, Lancaster County, Pennsylvania.
-He graduated from Conestoga Valley High School in Lancaster, Pennsylvania, in 1994.
+Landis is the son of Arlene Landis and Paul Landis, a truck driver and small business owner in Farmersville, Pennsylvania.
+He is the oldest of the Landis' six children.
 He was raised in a devout Mennonite family and community.

-He used his first bike to ride while out fishing with his best friend but quickly learned to enjoy riding for its own sake.
-At one point, he became determined to ride in a local race.
-He raced wearing sweatpants because his religion forbade wearing shorts.
+When he was a teenager, he would ride with a friend down to the Conestoga River.
+He purchased his first bike, a neon-green and orange Marin Muirwoods, for $300 when he was 15.

+He entered local bike shop races and won.
+He wore sweatpants during the races because his religion forbade wearing traditional cycling shorts.